clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/vim_fireplace.md

 ## What About VimClojure?

 Until recently (late 2012), VimClojure was the preeminent plugin for Clojure development in Vim.
 Since then, its developer, Meikel Brandmeyer, has [acknowledged](https://groups.google.com/forum/?fromgroups=#!topic/vimclojure/B-UU8qctd5A) that VimClojure development has slowed to a trickle and that fireplace is the future.
-That said, VimClojure is still a viable and excellent development evironment.
+That said, VimClojure is still a viable and excellent development environment.

 ## What Versions of Clojure and fireplace Does This Guide Cover?